frameworklabs/Synchrosphere/README.md

 ## Usage

 Synchrosphere tries to make it simple to control Sphero robots.
-Currently only Sphero Mini is supported.
+Currently only Sphero RVR and Sphero Mini are supported.

 Start by importing this package into your project.
 Its dependency to Pappe will be resolved implicitly.